amantus-ai/llm-codes/spec.md

 ## Executive Summary

-Apple Docs to Markdown is a sophisticated web application that transforms official documentation from Apple Developer, Swift Package Index, and GitHub Pages into clean, AI-optimized markdown files.
-The tool addresses the critical gap between rapidly evolving APIs and AI coding assistants' knowledge cutoffs, enabling developers to provide current documentation context for better code generation.
+LLM Codes is a powerful web application that transforms technical documentation from 69+ major documentation sites into clean, AI-optimized markdown files.
+Supporting everything from programming languages and web frameworks to cloud platforms and AI/ML libraries, the tool addresses the critical gap between rapidly evolving technologies and AI coding assistants' knowledge cutoffs, enabling developers to provide current documentation context across the entire development ecosystem for better code generation.

 ## Problem Statement